Primordial black holes in cosmological simulations: growth prospects for supermassive black holes: Numerical method

 We allowed Jeans refinement of the gas down to scales of 5 co-moving pc ($\sim$ 0.3 physical pc at $z = 20$).
 We therefore set the PBHs accretion radius, $R_{\rm acc}$ to 5 times the minimum cell length, $R_{\rm acc}$ = 25 co-moving pc.

 We model accretion onto PBHs as Bondi accretion.
 The Bondi radius is given by \citep{Bondi1952}

-where $v_{\infty}$ is the mass weighted speed of the gas within the accretion radius relative to the BH and $c_{\infty}$ is the sound speed in the region.
+where $M_{\rm sink}$ is the mass of the sink particle, $v_{\infty}$ is the mass weighted speed of the gas within the accretion radius relative to the BH and $c_{\infty}$ is the sound speed in the region.
 In instances where the accretion radius is larger than $R_{\rm Bondi}$, we instead opt to use $R_{\rm Bondi}$ for as the accretion zone to drain mass from gas cells.

 The accretion rate onto the BH is then calculated using the usual Bondi formula

 where $\rho_{\infty}$ is the weighted density inside the accretion sphere.
 As in \cite{Krumholz2004}, we weight the density by assigning weights to all cells within a kernel radius, $r_K$, given by